Eppo-exp/eppo-docs/docs/quick-starts/experiment-allocation-quickstart.md

 ---
-slug: /feature-flag-quickstart
+slug: /experiment-allocation-quickstart
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Creating your first feature flag
+# Running your first experiment

-This 10 minute guide will walk through running your first feature flag with Eppo.
+This 10 minute guide will walk through running your first experiment with Eppo.
 In the example we'll imagine that we are testing a new checkout page.

 While Eppo feature flags can be used for feature gates, kill switches, and targeted rollouts, this guide will focus on using Eppo flags for running randomized experiments.